 Our vision is to inspire a new generation of young conservationists, equip them with relevant knowledge and skills, and take practical actions to conserve Hong Kong's ecosystem.
 Interested students, teachers or management in the education field are welcomed to contact firstname.lastname@example.org to learn more about the Ridge to Reef program.

-Student internship plays an important role in the LEARN component, because interns can serve as ambassadors to promote the Ridge to Reef concept to their peers with student-initiated projects.
-In the summer of 2019 and 2020, TNC worked with ten students to provide training and guidance on project development, implementation and evaluation.
-The students worked on a total of five projects.
+Student internship plays an important role in the LEAD component because interns can serve as ambassadors to promote the Ridge to Reef concept to their peers with student-initiated projects.
+From 2019 to 2021, TNC worked with eighteen students to provide training and guidance on project development, implementation, and evaluation.
+The students worked on a total of ten projects.

 Ridge to Reef webinar and pitching competition